PyO3/pyo3/guide/src/migration.md

 drop(first);
 drop(second);

-// Or it ensure releasing the inner lock before the outer one.
+// Or it ensures releasing the inner lock before the outer one.
 Python::with_gil(|py| {
     let first = Object::new(py);
     let second = Python::with_gil(|py| Object::new(py));